Otzi, the Iceman: His Appearance, Home, Background, DNA and Tools

 One image of Otzi

-Some have called the discovery of 5,500-year-old Otzi one of the most spectacular archaeological discoveries of the 20th century.
+Some have called the discovery of Otzi one of the most spectacular archaeological discoveries of the 20th century.
 He is oldest intact human ever found.
 With the exception of missing toenails, all but one fingernail and an outer layer of skin the Iceman is otherwise perfectly reserved.
 His body and the tools and clothes found with him have given great insight into a people and age of which little is known in details never preciously imagined.

 After doing CT scans on the body and performing microscopic examinations of a piece of bone, scientists determined that Ötzi was between 40 to 50 years old.
 The scientists based their estimate on the presence of degenerative arthritis indicated in the bones and blood vessels.
 One scientist on team that did the investigation told National Geographic, "Bone and blood vessels within us constantly change throughout life.
 We were able to see those changes and use them to determine age.”